bmolnar91/workbook/module_advanced_enterprise_general.md

 #### What is continuous integration?
 Why is CI important?

+WIP

+Continuous Integration (CI) is a **software development practice** where members of a team integrate (=merge to master in a Git workflow) their work frequently, usually each person integrates at least daily, leading to multiple integrations per day.
+Each integration is **verified by an automated build** (including test) to detect integration errors as quickly as possible.

+A nicely working CI process needs the following:

+- Good unit testing coverage.
+- Automation: tests need to run with every commit/merge automatically.
+- Ideally many kinds of tests: integration testing, UI testing, acceptance testing.

 #### Why are tests important in the CI workflow?

+WIP

+These tests confirm that the newest code integrates with what's currently in the master branch.

 #### Name some software that help the CI workflow!

+- Azure Pipelines: a Microsoft product free for up to five users and open-source projects.
+- Jenkins: a free, open-source, Java-based tool that gives you a lot of flexibility.
+- Cloud Build: the managed service offering from Google Cloud Platform.
+- Travis CI: a popular tool for GitHub open-source projects that offers a hosted or self-hosted solution.
+- GitLab CI: a free tool from GitLab that can also integrate with other tools via the API.
+- AWS CodePipeline

 #### What is Continuous Delivery?

+WIP

+**Continuous Delivery (CD)** is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, _safely_ and _quickly_ in a _sustainable_ way.

+The goal is to make deployments—whether of a large-scale distributed system, a complex production environment, an embedded system, or an app—predictable, routine affairs that can be performed on demand.

+We achieve all this by ensuring our code is always in a deployable state, even in the face of teams of thousands of developers making changes on a daily basis.

 #### What is Continuous Deployment?